The proposed 3% pay rise for NHS workers in England is still nowhere near enough. We need to pay NHS staff properly for

 Nurses, carers, cleaners and other healthcare workers are working flat out every day to keep hospitals running and save as many lives as they can, just as they are every single day when there is not a pandemic.

 Tragically, it is estimated that more than 600 NHS workers have died of coronavirus, and many more suffer from mental health problems after working throughout the pandemic.

-It is about time we change that.
-A 15% pay rise would mean that nurses and other healthcare staff’s salaries are brought up to the level where it would have been, if they had not been given below-inflation pay rises since 2010.
+Even a 15% pay rise would mean that nurses and other healthcare staff’s salaries are only brought up to the level where it would have been, if they had not been given below-inflation pay rises since 2010.